 The first lesson is about how humans remember.
 We're not particularly good at rote memorization.
 We're much better at remembering by association.
 Here's a simple example: Is it easier to remember the 20th letter of the alphabet or the letter that comes after “s”?
 As children, we didn't learn to associate a letter with the number of its corresponding place in the alphabet.
 What most of us learned was the alphabet song.
 The song helped us build associations between one letter and the next, with the upshot being that now we couldn’t forget our ABCs if we wanted to.
-Similarly, most of us rattle off our siblings’ names by their ages, likely oldest to youngest, months from January to December, and the planets from Mercury to Uranus (sorry, Pluto).
+Similarly, most of us rattle off our siblings’ names by their ages, likely oldest to youngest, months from January to December, and the planets from Mercury to Neptune (sorry, Pluto).

 With a password composed of a random set of characters, there is, by definition, no association between one character and the next.
 Since “x” doesn't have a natural association with “&,” it's harder for us to memorize them.

 Instead, we should use passphrases.
 Passphrases leverage things that we know are paired, like the letters in a word.
 Our brains are so good at recognizing groups of letters that form words that we don't even process the letters individually.
 If you look at the word “apple,” you don't say to yourself, “A-p-p-l-e, oh that's apple!”
 Your brain simply recognizes the word as a single image and converts it into a real-life image of the thing it represents—the classic red apple with a single green leaf on its stem, a bushel of granny smiths, or, for me, the perfect vector for peanut butter.

 This ability to convert characters to words and words to images gets us to our second and third steps.